-Permits may be dropped off during normal business hours, 8 a.m. – 5 p.m.
-Simple permits can be e-mailed to Makenzie Hoff or Jeff Peters.
+Permits may be dropped off during normal business hours, 8 a.m. – 5 p.m. or be e-mailed to email@example.com (if emailed three copies of all building permits and supporting documentation is required to be mailed to this office).
 We accept payment over the phone via debit or credit card (with a 4% service fee), or you can bring a check to our office.

 Proper preparation of plans is the key to obtaining a permit without unnecessary delays.
 Plan carefully.
 Make certain that your plans clearly indicate what you are going to do, where you are going to do it and how you propose to do it.

 Although staff members will aid you with general questions about completing the forms, it is ultimately your responsibility to provide accurate information.

 - Site plan showing lot coverage calculations – no larger than 11×17 (x2 sets)

 - Truss package with engineer’s stamps and layout (x3 sets)

 - Beam calculation sheets for all but basic headers (x3 sets)

 - Floor joist manufacturer’s layout with calc. sheets for representative joints/beams (x3 sets)

 - Engineering for any nonprescriptive elements to include details and calcs. with design criteria (x3 sets)

 - Residential solar checklist is required for solar permits (x2 sets)